m4rcu5nl/ansible-role-common/README.md

 * pwgen
 * mkpasswd

+This variable is empty by default to make sure the tasks will not be triggered unintentionally.

-When this variable has value `True` (string) then a password and it's hash are generated and stored in the passwordstore on the host running this role.
-This newly generated password will be set as password for root on the remote host you run this role against.
-IF you leave this variable unset, the tasks will simply be skipped.
+Currently this variable can only be set to hold the value `passwordstore`.
+This will generate a password and it's hash and store it in the passwordstore on the host running this role.
+This newly generated password will be set as the root password on the remote host you run this role against.